Why Honesty Works in Marketing

 Most of us have stopped buying from a business or brand because they had poor customer service or inferior products.
 Even though their marketing probably didn’t warn us about the reality, we discovered it for ourselves.

-Today, with online reviews and social media, it is incredibly risky to not provide your customers an exceptional level of service.
+Today, with online reviews and social media, it is incredibly risky to not provide your customers with an exceptional level of service.
 Some studies have shown that brand mistrust is as high as 62% for some people.
 To stand out from the crowd, you must have exemplary honesty and reliability in what you provide.

 Another key detail is to not keep changing your core values, or the branding that represents them.
 Staying faithful to what your customers know and love about you is key.